Subjects / Classes Taught: Freshman English ( English 1-2)

-In my class, I utilize the Cambridge IGCSE First Language English curriculum as well as AVID strategies to enhance the learning of skills.
+In my class, I utilize the District Freshmen Curriculum as well as AVID strategies to enhance the learning of skills.
 I provide individual attention when possible and group learning so that your student gets individualized instruction.
-I expect students to take what they learn inside my classroom and use it in their content area classes as well in their lives outside of school
+I expect students to take what they learn inside my classroom and use it in their content-area classes as well in their lives outside of school.

 For homework, I encourage my students to watch the news in whatever language they feel comfortable to build their background knowledge; I also strongly encourage students to read and rewrite their notes from their daily classes, allowing them to practice the reading and writing skills taught in classes while reading the content from their other classes.
 Any other homework assigned will be a result of not finishing it, in class.